QMetro++ -- Python optimization package for large scale quantum metrology with customized strategy structures: Theoretical background

 $\psi_i^*$ are entry-wise complex conjugations of $\psi_i$ and $\mf L_i^2$ are elements of \acs{MPO} of $\mf L^2$.
 Additionally, we used linearity of link product and the identity $\Tr(AB) = A*B^T$.
 Note that $\ast$ denotes link product operation, but also contraction of corresponding spaces for more general tensor networks, e.g. \acs{MPS}s, see Appendix~\ref{sec:tensor_networks} for more details.

 Just like in the case of a single channel optimization, we can maximize the above function over one argument at a time while others stay constant.
 Then after optimization of each argument, we repeat the procedure until the value of $F$ converges.
 Note that if $r_\mf{L}$ is too small, then the optimization over pre-SLD will not converge to the \acs{SLD} matrix and value of pre-QFI will not be equal to \acs{QFI}.

-Nevertheless, the obtained value of $F$ can be always interpreted as a \acs{CFI} for a measurement given by eigenvectors of $\mf L$ \cite{Macieszczak2013}.
-This fact might be used to estimate the maximal value of \acs{CFI} for local measurement, i.e. measurement in separable basis, because values of pre-QFI for $r_\mf{L}=1$ and $r_\mf{L}=2$ bound the maximal local measurements \acs{CFI} from below and above respectively.
-Procedure employing \acs{MPS} and \acs{MPO} to the optimization of parallel strategy is implemented in \texttt{iss\_tnet\_parallel\_qfi}.
+Nevertheless, the obtained value of $F$ can always be interpreted as a \acs{CFI} for a measurement given by eigenvectors of $\mf L$ \cite{Macieszczak2013}.
+The procedure employing \acs{MPS} and \acs{MPO} to the optimization of parallel strategy is implemented in \texttt{iss\_tnet\_parallel\_qfi}.